HackerSchool/free2p/README.md

 We used a Raspberry A+ with a Wi-Fi dongle and connected it to the local network:
 <img src="https://github.com/HackerSchool/free2p/blob/master/media/1raspAplus.jpg" height="250">

-Our "door locked" sensor consists of two springs installed with screws that connect via two wires to the raspberry pi:
+Our "door locked" sensor consists of two springs installed with screws that connect via two wires to the raspberry pi.
+When you lock the door the bolt touches both springs and, because it's made of metal, connects the two wires, closing the circuit.
 <br>
 <img src="https://github.com/HackerSchool/free2p/blob/master/media/2Lock.jpg" height="250">
 <img src="https://github.com/HackerSchool/free2p/blob/master/media/3Inside.jpg" height="250">